BJ the Chicago Kid: 2009–2011: Mixtapes

-2012–present: In My Mind and Motown record deal
+2012-2016: In My Mind and Motown record deal

 In February 2012, Sledge independently released his debut studio album, titled Pineapple Now-Laters, under M.A.F.E MUSIC LLC.
 In August 2012, it was announced that Sledge signed a recording contract with American record company, Motown.
 After inking his new deal with the label, Motown Label Services began promoting the Pineapple Now-Laters track "Good Luv'n," at Urban and Rhythmic radio formats in North America and released it as a single via digital distribution.

 In February 2013, Sledge released the track titled "Honey."
 Sledge's collaboration with American rappers Freddie Gibbs and Problem, titled "Smokin' and Ridin'", is featured on Radio Los Santos in Grand Theft Auto V, the fifth installment in the critically acclaimed video game series.

 In October 2013, Sledge revealed he began working on his major label debut, which was then announced to be released sometime in 2014.
 Later that year, in December 2013, Sledge released a Christmas-themed extended play (EP), titled A Soulful Christmas, for free online.

 On April 22, 2014, West Coast rapper Schoolboy Q released "Studio", which features vocals from Sledge, as the fourth single from his album Oxymoron.
 "Studio" acquired Sledge Billboard chart placement and went on to chart in the Top 40 of the US Billboard Hot 100.
 On November 19, 2014, Sledge released his fourth mixtape, The M.A.F.E.
 Project.
 The mixtape features 12 songs and guest appearances from Freddie Gibbs, Sasha Go Hard, Schoolboy Q and Smoke DZA.
 On December 23, 2014, Motown Records released a song from The M.A.F.E.
 Project titled "It's True", which features a verse from Schoolboy Q, as a single.
 The single was accompanied by a music video directed by Verluxe.

-On February 19, 2016, Sledge released his major label debut album, "In My Mind".
+On February 19, 2016, Sledge released his major label debut album, In My Mind (2016), featuring collaborations with Chance the Rapper, Big K.R.I.T., and Kendrick Lamar.
+The album’s standout tracks, including "Church" and "Turnin’ Me Up," solidifying his reputation as a leading voice in contemporary R&B.

+Continued Success and Grammy Recognition (2017–Present)

+Sledge continued to release music that resonated with fans, including the mixtapes The Lost Files: Cuffing Season (2016), and A Tribute to Confessions (2017).
+In 2018, he released the EP The Opening Ceremony.

-Sledge released his third studio album, 1123, on July 26, 2019.
+His third studio album, 1123 was released on July 26, 2019.
+The album earned him two Grammy nominations for Best R&B Album, and Best Traditional R&B Performance for the song Time Today.

+In May 2023, it was announced that BJ The Chicago Kid had signed with the RCA Records distributed label Reach The World, which was founded by producer Yeti Beats.
+Primarily produced by Yeti Beats, Sledge released his fourth album, Gravy (2023), further showcasing his evolution as an artist.